Ocean's 11

 Ocean's 11 is a 1960 American heist film directed and produced by Lewis Milestone from a screenplay by Harry Brown and Charles Lederer, based on a story by George Clayton Johnson and Jack Golden Russell.
 The film stars an ensemble cast and five members of the Rat Pack: Frank Sinatra, Dean Martin, Sammy Davis Jr., Peter Lawford, and Joey Bishop.
 Centered on a series of Las Vegas casino robberies, the film also stars Angie Dickinson, Richard Conte, Cesar Romero, Patrice Wymore, Akim Tamiroff, and Henry Silva.
 It includes cameo appearances by Shirley MacLaine, Red Skelton, and George Raft.

 Ocean's 11 premiered in Las Vegas on August 3, 1960, and was theatrically released in the United States on August 10 by Warner Bros.
 Pictures.
 The film received mixed reviews from critics.
 It originated the Ocean's film series.

 Plot

 World War II veterans Danny Ocean and Jimmy Foster recruit nine comrades from their unit in the 82nd Airborne Division to simultaneously rob five Las Vegas casinos: the Sahara, the Riviera, the Desert Inn, the Sands, and the Flamingo.

+The gang plans the elaborate New Year's Eve heist precisely like a military operation.
+Josh Howard takes a job as a sanitation worker driving a garbage truck while others get jobs at the various casinos.
+Sam Harmon entertains in one of the hotel's lounges.
+Demolition charges are planted on a local electric power transmission tower and the backup electrical systems are covertly rewired in each casino to open the cashier cages instead of powering the emergency lights when the automatic generator kicks in.
+At midnight on New Year's Eve, the tower is blown up and the Las Vegas Strip goes dark; the men sneak into the money cages, hold up the cashiers, and dump their collection bags into the hotels' garbage bins.
+They then go back inside the casinos and mingle with the crowds before departing as soon as the lights turn back on.
+A garbage truck driven by Josh picks up the bags and passes through the police blockade.
+Everything appears to have gone off without a hitch.